In today’s modern workplace, focusing on a good R&R strategy is very important for HR professionals and people leaders.

-Additionally, rewards and recognition can also inculcate a sense of entitlement within employees.
+Additionally, rewards, gratitude, and recognition can also inculcate a sense of entitlement within employees.
 If they start expecting to be recognized for every task that they perform, employees will be demotivated soon and this will lead to low productivity and overall job satisfaction.

 The question comes of how to solve these challenges.
 The value that a good rewards and recognition program adds to your business is important.
 Hence these are some of the things which can be solutions to the challenges:

 How can you avoid the misuse of an R&R policy?

 Receiving recognition or a reward for the achievement of an individual should be instant.
 A delayed recognition won’t add any value to the employee and the individual will feel demotivated.
 More so, to highlight the efforts it should be given publicly.
 Recognitions given in public have more potential advantages and will boost employees’ confidence 10x than giving these recognitions in silos.

 Recognition should be given in line with your company values.
 A good R&R strategy focuses on highlighting the values of the company that was achieved.
 This will eventually lead to the recognition given when an individual demonstrates a particular company value that the organization stands for.
 So the sense of individualism can be avoided and employees will be more in line with the behaviors that an ideal employee working in your organization should exhibit AKA your values.

 In general, rewards and recognition are meant to flow from top to bottom and within a team.
 This allows recognition to happen in silos, and the team with a higher number of employees always has a higher chance of getting recognized.